saucermanlab/Netflux2/README.txt

 - session variables with session.
 Use these to pass vars between functions and pages
 - server-side session variables with flask_session
 - Flask g for "thread global" variables- used for ODEfunc handle

-Model library:
-4/6/2025 JS
-moved openmodel to index.js, made global so it could be accessed by library.html.
-But maybe there's a better way to open from library.html.
-Currently it can load models and shows parameters but doesn't show the variable list

-How to open model from library:
-1) when you hit open, load the filename into session var selectedModel (via sendSelectedModel()))
-2) adjust openmodel so that it uses selectedModel from session